-With fantastic local support, over £70,000 has been raised over a few short months.
-Hence, a local Professor of Oncology, was able to start my private immunotherapy treatment, on 1 December 2017, at my local hospital, Castle Hill.
-Words are insufficient to express how grateful I am to everyone who has contributed.
-They have made my family’s dream a reality; the gift of extending my life.
+With fantastic local support, over £80,000 has been raised for me over the past six months.
+This meant that I was able to start my local private immunotherapy treatment on 1 December 2017, at my local hospital.
+No words can properly express how grateful I am to everyone who has contributed.
+Such kindness has made my family’s dream a reality; the gift of extending my life.
 I am feeling better than I have for years and Callum believes “I have got my mum back!”.
-But, I do need to continue raising money to cover the full costs of treatment.
+But, I do need to continue raising money to cover the ongoing costs of treatment, provided every three weeks.

 Having relied on the generosity of family, friends, ex-colleagues and kind hearted members of the public, I have been truly humbled how much people care.
 The response has been totally overwhelming and heartwarming, from all ages and walks of life, including from my ex-nursing colleagues and from many people who do not even know me.
 Many successful fundraising events have been held, by my fantastic friends, with many more planned.
 But, I do still have a long way to go to cover the full treatment costs.

-Thank you so much.
+Thank you so much and warmest wishes

 To life!
-(In memory of Tom Marsilje)
+(In memory of scientist Tom Marsilje)

 I became friendly, via his selfless cancer help blog, with Tom Marsilje, an American cancer drugs researcher and fantastic patient advocate, who was also a fellow stage IV bowel cancer patient.
 Tom took the trouble to educate me about the possibilities emerging from the fast developing area of immunotherapy.
 I will be forever in Tom’s debt and following his recent death wish to honour his memory and be part of his legacy.
 He stressed the need for me to get a new cancer tumour test done.
 This would reveal if I had a rare highly mutated cancer sub-type, classified as having Micro Satellite Instability: termed as MSI-High status.
 I hit the jackpot!
 My test showed that I did indeed have a rare highly mutated cancer sub-type.
 Tom then revealed that MSI-High cancers were responding really well in the latest trials to the immunotherapy treatments, in this case the drug pembrolizumab.
 The mutations could be used to good effect by the drug to reveal the cancer to my powerful immune system for attack.
 Early results were stunning the scientific community and the race was on to translate this to patient care.
 A race America is far ahead in, as they passed pembrolizumab through an accelerated approvals process.
 Tom always finished his blogs with “To life!”
 I will never forget my dear friend and the great amount of good he did for the world.
 I have a chance at life because of him.

 My email is: firstname.lastname@example.org

-Please also note that any funds raised will be subject to audit and will go directly to my treatment, or to immunotherapy research if I should not be able to continue.
+N.B.
+Any funds raised will be subject to audit and will go directly to my treatment, or to immunotherapy research if I should not be able to continue.